lun0522/Notes/IntroToDatabase.md

 ##Transactions and Concurrency Control

 - Transaction: sequence of steps
+- Schedule: a sequence of operations performed by a set of transactions
 - Atomicity: a transaction should execute completely (including **commit**) or not at all (be **rolled back**)
 - Consistency: preservation of data consistency
 - Isolation: no harmful interference between transactions is permitted
 - Durability: once a transaction commits, the changes should be persistent
-- Schedule: a sequence of operations performed by a set of transactions on the DB

 ```sql
 START TRANSACTION;